Rapptz/discord.py/docs/api.rst

-If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to print a traceback and ignoring the exception.
+If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to logging the traceback and ignoring the exception.

 .. warning::